blog and podcasts

 Self care is important, of course.
 I think it may also be a bit misleading.
 What do I mean by this?

 Okay – last summer, I was completely overwhelmed and burned out.
 I decided I needed a HUGE dose of self care.
 My sister and I (We are one year apart and she is my BFF for life), packed up our bags, loaded up on BOGO pizza, and left our husbands to watch the kids.
-We traveled not too far.
-We blasted music.
-We stayed up late.
-We laughed and laughed.
-We went swimming.
-Went hiking.
+We traveled not too far and blasted music.
+Of course, We stayed up late while we laughed and laughed.
+We went swimming and hiking, too.
 And of course, we picked up Chinese food on the way home because what is a vacation without some Chinese food? (note – we are from Scranton – a little town in PA that has no take out – so we still get excited about the fact that we can pretty much buy food anywhere).
 The whole trip was perfect and a must redo.

 When I came home, I expected the seat under me to float as if I had gone away and came home to a new house.
 No I did not.
 In fact, I paid a high price for leaving.
 Clingier kids.
 More mess.
 ETC(You know what I’m talking about).
 You see the point is, self care doesn’t fix your problems.
 Sometimes, it causes different problems.